 The COVID-19 pandemic has financially impacted many businesses over the past two years.
 While no government program will likely be able to fully make up the profits lost by facility shutdowns and overall loss of business, the Employee Retention Credit (ERC) can help provide significant relief.
-The program was established under the Coronavirus Aid, Relief, and Economic Security Act (CARES) Act to incentivize eligible businesses to maintain employees on the payroll and to sustain the business through the financial crisis caused by the pandemic.
+The program was established under the Coronavirus Aid, Relief, and Economic Security Act (CARES) to incentivize eligible businesses to maintain employees on the payroll and to sustain the business through the financial crisis caused by the pandemic.
 Changes to programs and incentives for businesses have left many needing help understanding ERC qualifications.
-Many companies have overlooked ERC as an option for relief because the CARES Act initially an employer from receiving both a Paycheck Protection Program (PPP) loan and the ERC.
+Many companies have overlooked ERC as an option for relief because the CARES Act initially prevented employers from receiving both a Paycheck Protection Program (PPP) loan and the ERC.
 This has since changed.
-In addition to this, the Infrastructure Investment and Jobs Act retroactively ended the ERC program on Oct.
-1, 2021, so employers cannot participate in the ERC for Q4 of 2021.
+In addition, the Infrastructure Investment and Jobs Act retroactively ended the ERC program on Oct.
+1, 2021, so employers can’t participate in the ERC for Q4 2021.
 However, while the program expired on Sept.
 30, 2021, businesses can retroactively claim the ERC on their 2020 and 2021 payroll tax returns and take advantage of the resulting cash relief and large credit amounts.
-In order to do so, it is necessary to understand how this program works, who qualifies for the ERC and how to claim it.
+In order to do so, businesses must understand how this program works, who qualifies for the ERC and how to claim it.

 The ERC is available to trades or businesses whose operations were subject to a full or partial suspension of operations due to governmental orders, or who experienced a significant decline in gross receipts during the pandemic.
 Key ERC eligibility and calculation rules vary for calendar years 2020 and 2021.